 The purpose of this guide is to enable you to embed Interstage BPM into your own products or systems and extend delivered Interstage BPM EJBs.
-To do this most effectively and practically, we recommend that you first consult the examples provided in the client/samples subdirectory of your Interstage BPM Server installation directory and consider what is built into the sample classes, and that you create a strategy for extending those capabilities in the application that you design.
+To do this most effectively and practically, we recommend that you first consult the examples provided in the client/samples subdirectory of <engine directory> and consider what is built into the sample classes, and that you create a strategy for extending those capabilities in the application that you design.
 You should start with the specific capabilities and orientation of your end users and tailor the application to them.